 Prefer more environmentally friendly packaging such as refill packaging or recycled glass.

 Tire abrasion from cars contributes enormously to the microplastic load in the environment.
-Carpooling and public transport may not always be possible, but they are environmentally friendly ways of getting around.
+Carpooling and public transport may not always be possible, but they are an environmentally friendly way of getting around.

 Consistently use cleaning products and cosmetics that are free from microplastics and persistent synthetic substances.